About the Database

-As of 2020, the database now includes in total 20 additional questions to the original 43 research questions.
+The database now includes in total 15 additional questions to the original 43 research questions.
 This provides a more holistic overview of the role of money in politics.
 To further ensure its relevance, we sought internal and external input to the process, including from an expert-level meeting with relevant actors in the field held at International IDEA.
 This is was further supplemented with continuous internal monitoring of changes within the field.

 To capture a wide range of political finance regulations in the database, we decided to only exclude countries that fell into one or more of the below categories:

 - Political parties are de jure not allowed to exist (legally banned)

 - No elections have been held during the last 30 years

 This left us with 180 countries.
 Despite the quantity, and in some cases the complexity of questions, the response rate was high with substantive answers from all countries.

 For the 2022 update, over 20 researchers from different institutions, as well as independent researchers from around the world were provided with coding instructions and asked to answer each of the 58 questions.
 A comprehensive collection of more than 500 laws, reports and other documents was collected.
 Their dedication has been indispensable for the update of the database, for which International IDEA is very grateful.
 Please look at the Acknowledgement section for a more detailed presentation of all parties involved.